Bakpia

 In Indonesia, it is also widely known as bakpia pathok, named after a suburb of Yogyakarta which specialises in the pastry.
 These sweet rolls are similar to bigger Indonesian pia, the only difference being the size.

 Types of dough

 Flaky type

 The flaky type of bakpia uses Chinese puff pastry.
 Clear examples of this can be seen in China (especially Macau), Taiwan and countries with established Chinese diaspora communities such as Trinidad and Tobago and Guyana making this type the authentic Chinese hopia.
 In addition, there is more skill involved in making this type of hopia crust.

 Cake-dough type

-Philippine hopia also uses the cake-dough type in addition to the flaky type.
-It uses a soft cookie-dough similar in texture & taste to the wrapper-dough for fig newtons.
-This type is very similar to Japanese bean cakes, which grants it the name hopiang Hapon (“Japanese bean cake” in Filipino).
+Filipino hopia utilizes the cake-dough type in addition to the flaky type.

 Fillings

-Below are the four traditional and most popular bakpia fillings, though recently other fillings have been created such as cappuccino, cheese, chocolate, custard, durian, mango, pineapple, screwpine (pandan), and umbi talas (taro).
+Below are the four traditional and most popular bakpia or hopia fillings, though recently other fillings have been created such as cappuccino, cheese, chocolate, custard, durian, mango, pineapple, screwpine (pandan), and umbi talas (taro).